New England dining reviews >>> Seafood Restaurant Dining Reviews

 The North Shore section of Massachusetts owns two of the best clam shacks in New England -- the Clam Box (246 High St., Ipswich, MA, Tel.
 978 356-9707) and Woodman's (Route 133, Main St., Essex, M., Tel.
 (978) 768-6057).
 Woodman's get most of the glory as it is arguably the first clam shack in the country, and keeps it reputation alive by serving wonderfully greasy fried clams, but The Clam Box might be a tad better -- the clams have less grease and a better taste.
 The Clam Box - Woodman's debate is sot of like a regionalized "Taste great-less filling" conversation (remember the Miller beer commercial), with no clear-cut winner.
 We recommend flipping a coin, and then going to the Clam Box (which is architecturally and masterfully shaped like a clam box).

-For a more upscale experience, the Palm at the Westin Hotel in Copley Square (200 Dartmouth St., Boston, MA.
+For a more upscale experience, the Palm (1 International Place, Boston, MA.
 Tel.
-(617) 867-9292; in the process of moving to a new location!) is a logical choice.
+617-867-9292) is a logical choice.
 Although the Palm is not a seafood restaurant (they specialize in very large steaks), the lobster is highly recommended.
 It's a bit expensive, but the size of the lobsters will outdo the size of virtually anyone's appetite.
 The Palm's decor is elegant, but not intimidating with its low-lighting, white tablecloths, and HGTV-caliber window, ceiling and floor flourishes.
 Service is top-notch, perhaps the best found in Boston.
 Overall, the Palm is a grand Boston dining experience, guaranteed to satisfy the appetite and fill the senses as part of a great night out in New England's best city.

 Natick, MA, is a nice western Boston suburban town, but somehow having one of the best seafood restaurants -- The Dolphin (12 Washington St., 508-655-0669)-- in New England doesn't quite add up.
 Natick is not on the seacoast.
 Natick is a place of many shoe stores.
 People live in Natick to be comfortable as most homes have more than one bath.
 Some of the worst Boston drivers go to Speen Street to cast their ugly reputation on unsuspecting and decent people.
 So, what's a great seafood place doing in a suburban setting like this?
 We don't know.
 What we know, however, is that this offshoot of the original Cambridge, MA, location, represents New England seafood at its best.
 From Chilean bass to a sumptuous lobster pie, the Dolphin never disappoints, except for not being on the seacoast.